r-cryptocurrency/py-ticker/README.md

-A ticker for top coinmarketcap listings based on the [ethtrader-ticker](https://github.com/jaycarey/ethtrader-ticker) projectby jaycarey.
+A ticker for top coinmarketcap listings based on the [ethtrader-ticker](https://github.com/jaycarey/ethtrader-ticker) project by jaycarey.